John Bell (sculptor)

-John Bell (1811–1895) was a British sculptor, born in Bell's Row, Great Yarmouth, Norfolk.
+John Bell (1811–1895) was a British sculptor.
 His family home was Hopton Hall, Suffolk.
 His works were shown at the Great Exhibition of 1851, and he was responsible for the marble group representing "America" on the Albert Memorial in London.

 Life

 John Bell was born at Hopton Hall Hopton, Suffolk in 1811, and educated in the village school in Catfield, Norfolk.

 He studied sculpture in the Royal Academy Schools from 1829, and exhibited his first work at the academy, a religious group, in 1832.
 The next year he exhibited A Girl at a Brook and John the Baptist at the academy, and two statuettes at the Suffolk Street Gallery, followed by Ariel in 1834.
 At the Royal Academy in 1836 he showed Psyche feeding a Swan and Youth, Spring, and Infancy.

 In 1837, the year in which Bell established his reputation, his works at the Academy included Psyche and the Dove and a model of The Eagle-Shooter, the first version of what was to become one of his most celebrated statues; he also exhibited two busts, Amoret and Psyche, at the British Institution.
 His Babes in the Wood was exhibited at the Royal Academy summer exhibition two years later.
 There are marble versions at Osborne House, and Norwich Castle.

 In 1844 Bell entered his Eagle Slayer and Jane Shore in the competition held for sculpture for the new Houses of Parliament.
 A cast-iron version of the Eagle Slayer - the first statue ever to be made from the material - was produced for The Great Exhibition of 1851, where it stood under a canopy surmounted by the eagle.
 It was later placed outside the South Kensington Museum, and is now in the V&A Museum of Childhood in Bethnal Green.
 He also exhibited a sculpture of Shakespeare at the 1851 exhibition, which was widely reproduced, for example on the front page of Recollections of the Great Exhibition.

 For Coalbrookdale he created the Deerhound hall table and Andromeda which was bought by Queen Victoria and is now a feature of the gardens at Osborne House.

 Una and the Lion, inspired by Edmund Spenser's The Faerie Queene was also exhibited at the Great Exhibition of 1851, and reproduced in miniature in parian ware by Mintons.
 The full-scale model was placed in the Crystal Palace which burned down in 1936.